Patents of Invention

 European patent applications: the Greek Patent Office can act as a receiving Office for the filing of a European patent application.
 For reasons of national security, the law requires that a European patent application is filed with the Greek Patent Office, if the applicant is a Greek citizen and provided that no priority for an earlier Greek application is claimed.

 Novelty examination: after the examination as to formalities, the Industrial Property Organisation (OBI) shall draft a search report, if requested by the applicant in due time, with all state of the art data.
 The search report is notified to the applicant who is entitled to comment on it within three months from the notification.
 After the three-month period, OBI will draft its final search report, which will be made available to the public along with the patent application.
-The patent is however granted regardless of the contents of the search report.
+Limitation of the patent is possible after receipt of the final search report.
+The patent is granted regardless of the contents of the search report.
 The search report is attached to the Letters Patent document.

 Amendments: within four months from the filing date, the applicant must submit any missing drawings or other supporting documents, complete any missing data and correct any eventual errors in the draft of the documents and of other supporting documentation.